CarlCypress/Mining_Multi-Granularity_Attribute_Characteristics/README.md

 This project's code was open-sourced on a temporary basis, hence only the experimental code related to the paper could be organized and made open-source.
 There are no packaged executable files, so please forgive us for this inconvenience!
 If readers wish to reproduce the experiments, please carefully read the current document.

-# Personal statement

-Due to my limited experience in writing open-source code, there may be some issues in the project code.
-I apologize for any inconvenience this may cause to the readers.
-If there are any problems, please feel free to contact me through this website.